-- o Face coverings are required at all times except while eating and drinking. - Indoor live entertainment is only allowed following the rules set forth on pages 16-20. - Libraries shall be allowed to open at 50% of permitted occupancy while following the State Fire Marshal guidelines for "Libraries."
+- o Face coverings are required at all times except while eating and drinking. - o Indoor live entertainment is only allowed following the rules set forth on pages 18-21. - Outdoor Events, Amusement Parks, Festival and Fairs shall be allowed to operate at 50% capacity (cap of 150 patrons), with special event permit, and following the State Fire Marshal guidelines. - The event must be fenced-in or within a contained area. - The event must cease operation at 11:00p.m. and all attendees are required to depart from the venue. - Open-air ride seating arrangements shall allow for six foot distancing between nonrelated groups. - Enclosed rides shall limit occupancy only to related small groups of 6 persons maximum. - Libraries shall be allowed to open at 75% of permitted occupancy while following the State Fire Marshal guidelines for "Libraries."
 State guidelines include but are not limited to the following restrictions: - o Group events shall not have more than 15 individuals with six feet of social distancing between individuals.